Rapiiidooo/Rapiiidooo/README.md

 - 💞️ I’m looking to collaborate with any blockchain partners

-- 📫 Reach me at vincent.lejeune@tempr.ai
+- 📫 Reach me at rapiiidooo.dev+github@gmail.com